 Individual certificates will not be issued for the Shares, and the Trust does not have a registrar or transfer agent for its Shares.
 Instead, global certificates are deposited by the Trustee with the DTC, a limited purpose trust company under New York State banking law and a registered clearing agency with the U.S. Securities and Exchange Commission ("SEC"), and registered in the name of Cede & Co. as nominee for DTC.
 DTC acts as securities depository for the Shares, and the global certificates evidence all of the Shares outstanding at any time.
 The Shares are only transferable through the book-entry system of DTC.

-The CDP maintains an account - Account No. 5700 ("DTC Account") with DTC.
-The CDP may receive the Shares from or deliver the Shares to accounts maintained by member participants in DTC ("DTC Participants").
+HKSCC is a participant of the DTC and has access to the DTC system.
+HKSCC may receive the Shares from or deliver the Shares to accounts maintained by member participants in DTC ("DTC Participants") via its account with DTC.